 - A typical timeline of events for PhD students.

 - COMP901: Research Methods and Communication is a compulsory coursework unit.
-Most of the classes are now offered in conjunction with ITEC810.
-If you believe you already have sufficient relevant training, and would like this requirement be waived in your case, please contact the convenor of COMP901, currently Prof. Mehmet Orgun.
+If you and/or your supervisor believe you already have sufficient relevant training, and would like this requirement be waived in your case, please contact the convenor of COMP901, currently Prof. Mehmet Orgun.